wsbctechnicalblog/wsbctechnicalblog.github.io/content/the-pull-request-is-your-friend-not-foe.md

 When we define one or more branch policies, we enforce them on [Pull Requests](https://docs.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops), making it impossible for anyone to commit changes to our target branch without passing pre-defined validations.

 > By excluding minimum number of reviewers and setting our pull request to auto-complete, we could commit our changes without any human intervention if and only if we pass all other validations.
-But, that is a topic for another day.
+However, that is a topic for another day.

 Let us walk through the same branching strategy, as above, and observe how the Pull Request enables (optional) collaboration and required validations.